-Princess Zuri McCann grew up in New Haven, CT.
-She recently graduated from SCSU as an undergraduate and is currently pursuing her MFA in poetry.
+Princess Zuri’ McCann is currently an MFA candidate in poetry at Southern Connecticut State University.
+She loves women poets, like Ntozake Shange, who speak on the discontent women, especially black women, feel when told to endure their struggles and remain silent.
 She enjoys reading young adult literature, watching spoken word poetry on YouTube, and watching Hallmark Mystery Movies.
-She also enjoys working in libraries.
+She also loves working in libraries.